 Andalusia offers nowadays a wide variety of attractions and an outstanding cultural heritage that can be visited and admired in many villages and towns.
 The Alhambra in Granada, the Mosque Cathedral of Cordoba, the Cathedral in Seville and the Alcazaba of Malaga are just a few examples of the historical diversity of the region.

-Another advantage of Andalusia in addition to the cultural wealth and the beaches, that are famous all over the world, is the original natural landscape.
-The varied landscape ranges from the highest peaks of the Iberian Peninsula, to large wetlands, lush forests and desert landscapes and offers a wide diversity of animal and plant species.
+Another advantage of Andalusia in addition to the cultural wealth and the beaches, – that are famous all over the world – is the original natural landscape.
+The varied landscape ranges from the highest peaks of the Iberian Peninsula, to the large wetlands, lush forests, and to the impressionable desert landscapes.
+These ecosystems offer a wide diversity of animal and plant species.
 About 18% of the area in Andalusia are protected areas and are spread over more than 30 nature parks and reserves.

-A good reason to make a trip to Andalusia is, not least, the excellent infrastructure of the region that is connected by several international airports to the main European cities.
+Another good reason to make a trip to Andalusia is due to the excellent transport infrastructure that is connected to several international airports.
+This allows for easy transfers between the major European cities.
 Here you will find an unprecedented hotel offer in order to meet the highest demands and a variety of low cost hotels with an excellent service.